GHFear/RW4ArchiveTool/README.md

 **(Compression types that I need to add support for)** <br>
 -Chunked LZX <br>

+**Features I need to add:** <br>
+-Error handler that catches any errors and exits cleanly.
+(Right now the tool is relying completely on the assumption that the file you give it isn't corrupt and terrible corruption of data and memory could be a side effect of trying to load corrupted files) -Settings menu where you can force parse type and do other important things like settings the different struct types and values manually.
+-Open FileDialog to select output path when unpacking files.
+-Multi-archive unpacking.
+-Single file export.

 **List of games that this tool has been confirmed to work with:** <br>
 -Skate 1 | PS3 | Xbox 360 <br>